BalloonNight/PatternAnalysis-2025/recognition/3D Improved UNet 48025582/README.md

  - Image dimensions are 256x256x128 Voxels
    - For this model this was halved down to 128x128x64 voxels for computational speed

+And for training this data was split up into 80% training, 10% validation, and 10% testing. to increase the theoretical size of the training set several augmentations took place, those being random rotation and random noise.

 ## Dependencies
 Python 3.11.3
 matplotlib==3.10.7